Frequently Asked Questions

 Although we believe in the power of the outdoors to help with many challenges in life there may be many reasons why this program is not ideal for you.
 Know that we are not a Wilderness Therapy Program.
 We are not a place where a young person should come if they have mental health issues that are not yet safely managed at home.
 We do not have a psychiatrist or a counselor on staff and although our instructors are skilled in many things, Mental Health crisis in the backcountry is not something we are equipped to handle.

-What is your policy on drugs and alcohol?
+What is your policy on drugs, smoking, alcohol?

 MOI is a dry, zero-tolerance program, period.
 There are no second chances when it comes to such substances and that includes tobacco.
 If your teen is caught with these substances it is an immediate removal of the program and you will be required to come get your teen immediately.